 Why Improve Your WordPress Site Vitals Score?

 Did you know studies show that a 1-second delay in page load time can reduce conversions by almost 7%?
-And 53% of website visitors will leave the website if it takes more than 3 seconds to load?
+And 53% of website visitors will leave the website if it takes more than 3 seconds to load.

 Crazy right?
 A few seconds is all a website gets to make a first impression which is probably why Google’s Web Core Vitals is such a big deal.

-And if it is not looked into on time, it frustrates your online business, and before you know it, you are no longer receiving online leads, which also equals little or no customers.
+If it is not looked into on time, it frustrates your online business, and before you know it, you are no longer receiving online leads, which also equals little or no customers.

-Now, website owners know they need to get their sites to move faster, but many are a little fuzzy on how to get there.
+Now, website owners know they need to get their WordPress sites to move faster, but many are a little fuzzy on how to get there.
 This is why we always encourage our clients and readers to ensure they carry out the best speed or performance practices on their websites.